Aman7123/aws-cost-aggregator/README.md

 For example, if you’re running Kong on an EC2 instance, the IAM role that attached to the EC2 will be used, and Kong will fetch the credential from the [EC2 Instance Metadata service(IMDSv1)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).
 If you’re running Kong in an ECS container, the task IAM role will be used, and Kong will fetch the credentials from the [container credential provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).
 Note that the plugin will first try to fetch from ECS metadata to get the role, and if no ECS metadata related environment variables are available, the plugin falls back on EC2 metadata.

 ### AWS region as environment variable
-If the plugin configuration aws_region is unset, the plugin attempts to obtain the AWS region through environment variables `AWS_REGION` and `AWS_DEFAULT_REGION`, with the former taking higher precedence.
+If the plugin configuration `aws_region` is unset, the plugin attempts to obtain the AWS region through environment variables `AWS_REGION` and `AWS_DEFAULT_REGION`, with the former taking higher precedence.
 For example, if both `AWS_REGION` and `AWS_DEFAULT_REGION` are set, the `AWS_REGION` value is used; otherwise, if only `AWS_DEFAULT_REGION` is set, its value is used.
-If neither configuration aws_region nor environment variables are set, a run-time error “no region or host specified” will be thrown.
+If neither configuration `aws_region` nor environment variables are set, a run-time error “no region or host specified” will be thrown.

-This isformation above is the same as described here: https://docs.konghq.com/hub/kong-inc/aws-lambda/#aws-region-as-environment-variable
+This information above is the same as described here: https://docs.konghq.com/hub/kong-inc/aws-lambda/#aws-region-as-environment-variable

 ### Policy Example
 A sample IAM policy looks like: